cakephp/docs/en/appendices/3-0-migration-guide.rst

 ApiShell removed
 ----------------

-The ApiShell was removed as it doesn't provide any benefit over the file source itself and the online documentation/API.
-I can be continued as a plugin shell if desired.
+The ApiShell was removed as it didn't provide any benefit over the file source itself and the online documentation/API.
+It can be continued as a plugin shell if desired.

 Event
 =====